 Cash Flows from Investing Activities.
-During 2015 our primary uses of funds for investing activities were purchases of property and equipment, which totaled \$79.8 million, and an increase in restricted cash and cash equivalents associated with the furniture, fixtures and equipment ("FF&E") reserve we are obligated to maintain for future planned and emergency-related capital expenditures at the properties that Marriott manages for us.
-These uses of cash were partially offset by the receipt of \$10.0 million in proceeds related to the sale of our rights in a letter of intent which entitled us to a portion of an economic interest in the income from the land underlying the new MGM casino project in National Harbor, Maryland.
-Purchases of property, plant and equipment consisted primarily of an expansion of the Ryman Auditorium, the renovation of a portion of the guest rooms at Gaylord Opryland, and ongoing maintenance capital expenditures for our existing properties.
+During 2016, our primary uses of funds for investing activities were purchases of property and equipment, which totaled \$118.0 million and our investment of \$70.1 million in the Gaylord Rockies joint venture.
+These uses of cash were partially offset by the receipt of \$6.8 million in proceeds related to the sale of our rights in a letter of intent which entitled us to a portion of an economic interest in the income from the land underlying the new MGM casino project in National Harbor, Maryland.
+Purchases of property, plant and equipment consisted primarily of the renovation of a portion of the guestrooms at Gaylord Opryland, a freestanding event ballroom and expanded event space at Gaylord National, the expansion of the guest rooms and convention space at Gaylord Texan, a renovation of the Wildhorse Saloon, and ongoing maintenance for our existing properties.